 Is that all there is, is that all there is?

 If that's all there is my friends, then let's keep dancing.

 Let's break out the booze and have a ball!

 And for the first thirty years of my life that’s what I did.
 The emptiness and futility of it all led me to the edge of sanity and beyond.
 I wandered about aimlessly muttering, “I’ve got to try something.
 I’ve got to try something.”

 Until a voice in my ear said, “Why don’t you try God?”

 That day changed my life.
 That day led me to the road that led me to Christ and from that day to this I have hope and joy and nothing I see prancing across the stage of this earthly drama can take it away.

 In America our standard greeting is, “Hi, how you are doing?”
 Not that anyone really cares.
 Not that anyone ever really listens to your answer.
 That is just a customary greeting.
 I always answer, “I’m blessed.”
 This often brings questions such as, “Why?”
 This gives me an opportunity to tell them I’m blessed because I have eternal life and that Jesus gave it to me and the devil can’t take it away.”

 Sometime people answer, “I am too.”
 And it’s always a joy to meet a brother or sister wherever they may be.

-So, though it is interesting and it helps pass the time as we hang on to our speck of dust as it swirls about in the wind don’t let the story-line get you down.
+Though it’s interesting and it helps pass the time as we hang on to our speck of dust swirling about in the wind don’t let the storyline get you down.
 Just skip to the back of the book and you’ll find out that Jesus is God, God wins in the end, and no matter how bad it gets we should pray, “Come Lord Jesus.”